gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

         * The rules and interpretations for Cook's D are the same as in SLR (over 0.5 is possibly influential and over 1 is definitely influential).

-\indent While not a condition for use of the methods, a note about RA and RS is useful here in considering the scope of inference of any results.
+\indent While not a condition for use of the methods, a note about random assignment and random sampling is useful here in considering the scope of inference of any results.
 \index{scope of inference}
 To make inferences